jlnovais/JN.Authentication/README.md

 }
 ```
 `ChallengeResponse` is a delegate called before a 401 response is sent to the client.
-It can be used to change the response.
+It can be used to change the response (including content type).
 You can see an example [here](https://github.com/jlnovais/JN.Authentication/blob/master/JN.Authentication.APITest/Services/ValidationService.cs).

 `IBasicValidationService` and `IApiKeyValidationService` should have an implementation where the access details are validated (for example by querying a database).